 The way you mount an electric cylinder affects:

-- Durability: Longer life and less maintenance
+- Durability: Longer life and much less maintenance

-- Safety: Stable machines keep workers safe
+- Safety: Stable devices maintain employees safe

 Key Mounting Considerations: What Should You Watch For?